 An edited version of this article is scheduled to be published in a future issue of European Taxation (an IBFD publication).

 Benshalom, Ilan, "A Comprehensive Solution for a Targeted Problem: A Critique of the EU’s Home State Taxation and CCCTB Initiatives" (2008).
 Faculty Working Papers.
-Paper 157.
+157.